 Press to select the Fan Speed in four steps -AUTO, LOW, MED, or HIGH.
 Each time the button is pressed, the fan speed mode is shifted.
+For some models, the fan speed cannot be adjusted in HEAT mode.
 On DRY mode, the fan speed is set to LOW automatically.